cloudmesh-deprecated/fg-plan/doc/source/plan.rst

-    "5", "3", "OpenStack BareMetal Production", "07/20", "K. Tanaka", "Deliver a Grizzly OpenStack with bare metal provisioning on part of India with at least 16 servers so we can test this in production.", "TBD" "6", "1", "Inventory", "06/30", "A. Streib, G, von Laszewski","Deliver the inventory service inclusing a first flask framework to display the content of the inventory and integration to CMD3.", "TBD" "7.1", "6", "Shift Openstack service nodes", "07/30", "A. Streib, G, von Laszewski","Deliver the shifting commandline abstraction that uses the
+    "5", "3", "OpenStack BareMetal Production", "07/20", "K. Tanaka", "Deliver a Grizzly OpenStack with bare metal provisioning on part of India with at least 16 servers so we can test this in production.", "TBD" "6", "1", "Inventory", "06/30", "A. Streib, G. von Laszewski","Deliver the inventory service inclusing a first flask framework to display the content of the inventory and integration to CMD3.", "TBD" "7.1", "6", "Shift Openstack service nodes", "07/30", "A. Streib, G. von Laszewski","Deliver the shifting commandline abstraction that uses the
     OpenStack service nodes.", "TBD"
-    "7.2", "6", "Shift Eucalyptus service nodes", "07/30", "A. Streib, G, von Laszewski","Deliver the shifting commandline abstraction that uses the
+    "7.2", "6", "Shift Eucalyptus service nodes", "07/30", "A. Streib, G. von Laszewski","Deliver the shifting commandline abstraction that uses the
     Eucalyptus service nodes.", "TBD"
-    "7.3", "6", "Shift HPC service nodes", "07/30", "A. Streib, G, von Laszewski","Deliver the shifting commandline abstraction that uses the
+    "7.3", "6", "Shift HPC service nodes", "07/30", "A. Streib, G. von Laszewski","Deliver the shifting commandline abstraction that uses the
     HPC service nodes.", "TBD",